-See a doctor if your eye becomes red or if vision becomes affected (more than slight temporary blurring).
-Also, if eye pain develops other than the feeling of grittiness or irritation please see a doctor.
-These are not normal symptoms of dry eyes and may indicate other eye conditions or a complications
+See a doctor if the eye goes red or if vision becomes affected (more than slight temporary blurring).
+Also if eye pain develops other than the grittiness or irritation that goes with dry eyes.
+These are not normally symptoms of dry eyes and may indicate another eye condition or a complication of dry eyes.

 How are dry eyes diagnosed?

 A doctor can usually diagnose dry eyes from the symptoms.
 However, as dry eyes can be a symptom of an underlying disease (such as Sjögren's syndrome), don't be surprised if your doctor asks about all sorts of other symptoms.